The translation of this document is outdated.

 December 2010]

-the convening of an extraordinary meeting.
-Such extraordinary
+may propose the convening of an extraordinary meeting.
+Such

-meeting shall be convened by the councillor who first signed the
+extraordinary meeting shall be convened by the councillor who

-submission regarding the convening of an extraordinary meeting,
+first signed the submission regarding the convening of an

-extraordinary meeting and the procedures for the convening of the
+convening of an extraordinary meeting and the procedures for the

-The chairperson of the meeting has a duty to inform the
+The chairperson of the meeting has an obligation to inform the

-The extraordinary meeting shall be held according to the
+The extraordinary meeting shall be held in accordance with the

-procedures specified in this Law.
+procedures laid down in this Law.
 The decisions taken at this

 meeting shall be signed by the chairperson of the meeting.